Table of Contents

 ShipBob is the 3PL that powers international fulfillment for many of today’s most popular brands.
 For example, Ombraz, sells sunglasses to customers in 55 different countries.
 The brand has moved inventory to Canada and Europe to streamline their international fulfillment and reduce costs.

 “We found that sending inventory to Europe involved less paperwork and was faster than expected.
-The process of getting inventory sent to ShipBob’s fulfillment center location in Ireland was very streamlined.”Nikolai Paloni, Co-Founder of Ombraz Sunglasses
+The process of getting inventory sent to ShipBob’s fulfillment center location in Europe was very streamlined.”Nikolai Paloni, Co-Founder of Ombraz Sunglasses

 Fulfillment vs. fulfilment FAQs

 Below are answers to common questions about fulfillment across countries.

 The spelling of fulfillment in Australia is “fulfilment.”
 The spelling is the same in the U.K.

 What words do British and English spell differently?

 British English is a variation of English and is most often compared to American English.
 While extremely similar, certain words are spelled slightly differently.

 For example, while British English spells it as “organise,” American English spells it as “organize.”
 There may also be additional letters added in British English or vice versa.
 For example, it’s spelled “catalog” in American English while “catalogue” is the spelling used in British English.

 Does ShipBob have fulfillment centers in the U.K?